About the iShack Project

 The iShack Project is a large-scale energy utility that provides a pay-for-use solar electricity service to residents of an informal settlement, called Enkanini, in Stellenbosch, South Africa.
 The off-grid utility uses the technology of SSS to provide household electricity to power lights, television, and other small media appliances.

 The iShack roll-out started in October 2013 and by April 2015 the electricity service had been delivered to over 800 households.
 Over 1500 families will receive the service by the end of the initial roll-out in early 2016.

 A key objective of the enterprise is to demonstrate the modular scalability of each household installation so that the electricity supply can grow incrementally as the technology evolves and as costs come down.
 In this vein, the iShack Project has started to pilot solar fridge upgrades and is developing a financial model to make such upgrades affordable and accessible.

 The business model

 SIIL received funding for infrastructure and start-up capital from the Green Fund and the Bill & Melinda Gates Foundation.
-However the business model is designed to ensure that the energy service is financially sustainable without having to draw on ongoing grants and donations.
-Thus the long term running costs are paid for largely by the end-users, subsidised by the local municipality (via a Free Basic Electricity subsidy).
+However, the business model is designed to ensure that the energy service is financially sustainable without having to draw on ongoing grants and donations.
+Thus the long-term running costs are paid for largely by the end-users, subsidized by the local municipality (via a Free Basic Electricity subsidy).
 The project has already proven that end-users will pay for an energy service that they value.
 The iShack Project is a ‘social’ business and does not extract profits.

 SIIL will support the replication of the iShack model elsewhere in the global south by working with funders and local implementing partners (local government, NGOs, or private social-impact companies) to design, plan and implement off-grid utilities on a similar basis to the flagship iShack enterprise.